jjmschofield/Runner/README.md

 * There are a lot of linting errors
 * The solution has not been peer reviewed and could probably do with a few refactors
 * Levels of abstraction could be improved especially shorthand syntax used to save time at the cost of future readability
+* Database migration scripts don't feel hugely dry and probably could make use of factories / generators to reduce the amount of ctrl-c, ctrl-v going on

 ## Design Decisions
 * One repo